Updated: Jul 12

 Then it hit me.
 I have to go, if not for myself than for my daughter.
 I am no different than any of the other moms.
 Sure I'm about ten years younger than them but so what!
 If they're wondering how old I am then let them.
 That's none of my business.

 Don't get me wrong, the class was still super uncomfortable for me.
 But I felt better instantly.
-Realizing I wouldn't let my negative self-talk get in the way of a beautiful bonding moment between my daughter and me.
+Realizing I wouldn't let my negative self-talk get in the way of a beautiful bonding moment between my daughter and I.

-It's important for young moms to not allow themselves to stay away from certain situations for the fear of being judged.
+It's important for young moms not to allow themselves to stay away from certain situations for the fear of being judged.
 To be fair, as a young mom you will get judged that's just how it works.
 It's unfortunate, but you have to learn to accept it.
 But it's essential to remind yourself that just because you're young does not mean you're less of a mom.

 If you're a young mom or if you're just different from a conventional "mom" Don't let that intimidate you!
 Show up and be proud of whoever you are.
 Don't skip the class, set an example for other mama's out there!